smartive/datocms-utils/README.md

 ### Other Utilities

 - `classNames`: Cleans and joins an array of inputs with possible undefined or boolean values.
 Useful for tailwind classnames.
+- `getTelLink`: Formats a phone number to a tel link.

 ### Types